Pension drawdown options

 What are my options if I have an existing capped drawdown scheme?

 You can, technically, withdraw an amount that exceeds the capped income limit, but this will automatically enrol you onto a flexi-access drawdown scheme.
 This could affect the amount of tax-free money you can add to your pension each year – i.e. the amount you get by making contributions (your money purchase annual allowance reduces from a maximum of £40,000 to £4,000).

 And, once you move into flexi-access, you can’t revert to a capped scheme, so this is not something to be taken lightly.
 Make an enquiry to speak with a pensions expert for more information.

 This was introduced from April 2015, and, as the name suggests, is a more flexible option.
-In flexi-access, you can take as much of your money out as you want, as many times as you want (both tax-free and taxable) because there are no GAD limits to adhere to.
+With flexi-access drawdown, you can take as much of your money out as you want, as many times as you want (both tax-free and taxable) because there are no GAD limits to adhere to.

 Are there alternatives to pension drawdown?

 - Taking an Uncrystallised Funds Pension Lump Sum